LarsenAndreas/SSL_ISTA/README.md

 Created using Python 3.10.6.
 See requirements.txt for further details.

-### Requirements

-Created using Python 3.10.6.
-See requirements.txt for further details.

-### Usage
+## Usage

-### ISTA-Net
+### ISTA-Net and ista2vec

 The script is designed such that variables are changed directly in the code.
 The `training.py` script builds and executes the training loop -- Just provide a list image paths.

 ### ISTA-MAE and MAE